 - a.
-Table OPC-10 indicates the minimum percentage of the total developed area that must be landscaped. - b.
 Landscaping shall be permitted in easements only with the written permission of the easement holder.
-A written agreement shall specify the party responsible for restoring disturbed landscape areas, shall be submitted to the county in a form acceptable to the County Attorney, and shall be recorded in the public records. - c.
+A written agreement shall specify the party responsible for restoring disturbed landscape areas, shall be submitted to the county in a form acceptable to the County Attorney, and shall be recorded in the public records. - b.
 Exposed dirt yards are prohibited.